JadedCtrl/wyrics/README.txt

 WYRICS                                                          Git some lyrics
 ===============================================================================

-Fetch lyrics for a song from lyrics.fandom.com with this script.
+Fetch lyrics for a song from songlyrics.com with this script.
 You can fetch them by search queries, or by their URL.

+This used to use lyrics.wikia.com, but that's defunct now. ;c